📄

 First of all, you should copy data and SQL script from iSpace.
 There are EIGHT files:

 You should COPY those eight files into SOME folder you want to run MySQL from.
 Unlike Windows, you can run MySQL everywhere.
-IF you are going to run MySQL from some folder named ABC
+IF you are going to run MySQL from some folder named ABC, then copy everything into the folder ABC.
+From now on, whenever I write <YOUR FOLDER>, that actually means some folder you chose (in the earlier example, ABC).
+You ALWAYS have to run MySQL from <YOUR FOLDER>.

 DO NOT use MySQL Workbench or MySQL Shell.